 Your automated purchase order is not static — it should keep evolving.
 Actively continue to solicit feedback as more people use the system and actually implement it.
 Your end users will appreciate you for it.

 It may seem like a daunting task, but it is possible to roll out a completely paperless purchase order in a couple months by following this blueprint with a committed team and a systematic approach.

 There’s no longer any excuse to stick with manual, inefficient paper- or email-based processes.
 Doing so opens up your organization to nimbler and faster competitors.

 Give frevvo a try

-Our purchase order workflow software is so easy to use that we’re confident anyone can automate purchase orders.
+Our purchase order software is so easy to use that we’re confident anyone can automate purchase orders.
 We provide numerous completely free purchase order templates that you can try and customize for your needs.
 The templates include a basic purchase order form, one with SQL database integration as well as multiple workflows that route the PO for approval – some with basic routing and others with conditional routing.